-Unlike mentoring, where a more experienced or senior professional (the mentor) impart their wisdom and guide a mentee by giving them advice, coaching is based on the premise that the coachee has the answers within them.
+Unlike mentoring, where a more experienced or senior professional (the mentor) imparts their wisdom and guides a mentee by giving them advice, coaching is based on the premise that the coachee has the answers within them.
 The coach guides the coachee to get to their answers without giving any advice by listening, paraphrasing, and especially by asking the right questions.

 What is a Powerful Question?